vanLankveld/WhatTheFrnk_2/readme.md

 # WhatTheFrnk

-Website I made for the band [What the Frnk](https://www.whatthefrnk.nl/) using StencilJS
+Website I made for my band [What the Frnk](https://www.whatthefrnk.nl/) using StencilJS